 Human experience is a prisoner of circles, of all the innumerable circles human intelligence imposes on thought and that makes the human species turn around on itself. -- David Lapoujade Powers of Time

 Globe and Planet are nearly synonymous terms for humanity’s perch in the universe, but the inflections between them reflect different political and noetic agendas predicated on imaginaries and assumptions made possible by these terms.
 At its most basic, planetarity emerges in contrast to the geopolitical formulations of globalism that emerged at the end of the Second World War and accelerated in the 1980s and 1990s with the recasting of a less bifurcated world order.
 This new order glorified global trade, extractive economics, rapid telecommunications developments and an ever-tightening web of mutual international interests perhaps best metaphorized by the WorldWideWeb.
 The internet itself, one could argue, operated with an idealistic planetary agenda of sharing knowledge widely and freely for the betterment of all of humanity, an ideal swamped by the Web 2.0 and the emergence of Silicon Valley mega-corporations and billionaires.
-In spite of the epoch-ending ramifications of the geological designation of the Anthropocene that helped formulate planetarity as a deep-time alternative to globalism’s ever-briefer, short-ter thinking, planetarity nonetheless attempted to reinsert the optimism resident in the liberatory dimensions of all the forces deployed in the globalist goals without resorting to far-right populism and authoritarianism.
+In spite of the epoch-ending ramifications of the geological designation of the Anthropocene that helped formulate planetarity as a deep-time alternative to globalism’s ever-briefer, short-term thinking, planetarity nonetheless attempted to reinsert the optimism resident in the liberatory dimensions of all the forces deployed in the globalist goals without resorting to far-right populism and authoritarianism.
 It was an optimism badly tempered, though, by climate crises, soaring economic inequity, and a strong sense of moral responsibility for all existence.

 For some in the posthumanities and environmental humanities, a potentially non-anthropocentric perspective of the earth and different experiences of it was posited by Jakob von Uexküll and his notion of Umwelt, which can be variously translated as “self-world” or “phenomenal world” or “significant environment” or simply “environment”.
 But, as some argue, to (mis-)read this bio-/anthropological philosopher’s concept of Umwelt in an overly optimistic and limited light.
 Such an interpretation of Umwelt theory risks the political and transformative potential resident in the oppositional intellectual positioning offered by planetarity.
 This is the case because the contiguous nature of the global resident in many planetary positions means a continuation of globalism’s 500-year colonial agenda, which itself is a perpetuation of a statist umwelt.
 That is, the global harbors and manifests the solipsism resident in Umwelten theory, and the global continues to reside firmly alongside, if not inside, planetary discourse networks.